datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/auth.md

 ## Bring Your Own Identity Provider

 If you wish to integrate your own Identity Provider into your collaboration space, you can do so.
 For more information, please [contact us](mailto:support@datavillage.ai).

----

-This section details the required roles and their permissions, ensuring that you have a clear and secure framework for managing access within your collaboration space.
-For any questions or further assistance, feel free to reach out to our support team.